shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir licked his nose as he locked eyes with the bird in the fanciest robe, which had gold trim.

 As they chanted, they got closer.
-Astalir watched as they did, not seeing anyway out of it.
+Astalir watched as they did, not seeing any way out of it.
 Then he noticed that one of the birds was carrying a wet cloth, with a fowl smelling chemical on it.
 His eyebrows raised.
-His antlers flickered, and did an invisible move that made a cloth ripping sound.
+His antlers flickered, and made an invisible move that produced a cloth ripping sound.

 The birds stopped chanting.
-The bird carrying the cloth looked at it, but it was still in tact.
+The bird carrying the cloth looked at it, but it was still intact.

 Astalir made the cloth ripping sound again, but this time he lifted his tail and clenched his butt cheeks.

 “Lonesome prize hard to find.
-Some are myths most are lies.
+Some are myths, most are lies.
 Lonesome prize hard to find.
 Some are myths most are lies.”

 “Lonesome prize”?
 Were they referring to him?
 Are they referring to him being the last of his kind?
 Do they know something he doesn’t know?
-Do they know if he is really is the last one?
+Do they know if he really is the last one?
 Astalir bravely faced the birds, making no move to threaten them.

 The birds closed in, and the bird holding the cloth grabbed Astalir’s muzzle and shoved the cloth over Astalir’s muzzle.

 Astalir exhaled and clothed his eyes, and let his limbs go limp.
-Sharp talons grabbed his legs and antlers, and dug into his stomache.
+Sharp talons grabbed his legs and antlers, and dug into his stomach.
 Astalir let out a squeal, but quickly held it in.
 He peeked open his eyes as they carried him into the sky.
 They were taking him to the shooting range.

 From his vantage point, Astalir could see the party leaving the town.
-And Revali was with them, on the complete other side of town from Revali’s house.
+And Revali was with them, completely on the other side of town from Revali’s house.
 Astalir smiled briefly.

 The birds dropped him off behind a hill, where you couldn’t see from the shooting range.
 They placed him in a snow mound while they cleaned the snow off a round stone altar.
-They placed him on the altar, and began chanting.
-One of them pulled out a dagger, and wiped it with his robe.
+They placed him on the altar and began chanting.
+One of them pulled out a dagger and wiped it with his robe.

 Astalir’s eyes went wide.
-His antlers glowed iridescent and he jumped into the air above the birds and landed behind them, running away.
+His antlers glowed iridescent, he jumped into the air above the birds, and landed gracefully in the snow behind them, running away.

 “Catch him!
 He must not escape!”
 The bird leader yelled.
 The birds all chased the deer behind a hill, where the deer found himself in a dead end.
 The deer turned around, and threatened to charge, thrashing his antlers forward.